amazon-connect/amazon-connect-salesforce-cti/lightning/readme.md

 # Release Notes

 Important: when upgrading the CTI Adapter, please make sure that the Salesforce Lambdas are also updated to the newest version.
 Also review the [CTI Adapter Installation Troubleshooting and Common Issues](02%20Installation/04%20CTI%20Adapter%20Installation%20Troubleshooting.md#cti-adapter-installation-troubleshooting-and-common-issues) section for known issues and troubleshooting.

+## 5.10 February 2020

+- **Feature**: CCP Overlay: CTI Actions

+In 5.10 release, we have added the capability to add custom UI triggers for your CTI Flows.
+We call these triggers CTI Actions.
+Each CTI Action is a button that can be programmed to trigger a CTI Flows whose source value is "CTI Action," i.e. the CTI Flow needs be configured specifically for use with CTI Actions.

+The CTI Actions can be programmed to ask the agent for additional information via a data entry form.
+You can use the agent's entry in your CTI Flow with the help of "Get Payload" block.
+This is a great way to ask your agents to enter ad-hoc data about the customer prior to running the CTI Flow.

+- **Enhancement**: Voicemail Drops

+We have overhauled the Voicemail Drops feature to better integrate with CTI Actions.
+In the previous incarnation of this feature, the voicemail drops were loaded directly into the CCP Overlay.
+In the next version of the CTI Adapter, you will need to create a CTI Action, and use the newly added "Leave a Voicemail" block in the CTI Flow of this action where you can configure which voicemail drop and the quick connect name to use for the voicemail.

+- **Feature**: CCP Overlay: Recording API integration

+The CTI Adapter now includes integration with Connect's recording API.
+This feature allows the agent to control when to start and stop recording a call.
+Once the recording has started, they can also pause and resume it.
+This is a great feature to allow your agents to pause a recording before asking for PII from your customers.

+Note that once you stop a recording you cannot start it again.
+Use pause/resume buttons after you've started recording a call to control your recording.

+- **Feature**: CCP Overlay: Data panel to receive data from CTI Flows.

+You can now send data from a CTI Flow to the CCP Overlay.
+The Data panel on CCP Overlay will display any object you pass it from "Send Data to CCP Overlay" block.

+- **Feature**: CTI Flow Blocks: "Start Recording" and "Stop Recording"

+With "Start Recording" and "Stop Recording" blocks, you can control the voice recording of the call within your CTI Flows.

+- **Feature**: CTI Flow Block: "Update Contact Attributes"

+You can now update contract attributes using CTI Flows.
+This block accepts a list of key-value pairs and assigns them to the currently active contact.
+It may come handy for passing Case id and other important information to the next agent when transferring a call.

+- **Feature**: CTI Flow Block: "Get Payload"

+The `payload` object contains the arguments passed to the CTI Flow.
+Now you will be able to use "Get Payload" block to reference a payload key as an input in other blocks on your CTI Flow.

+- **Feature**: CTI Flow Block: "Send Data to CCP Overlay"

+This block allows you to send data to your agent from a CTI flow.
+The agent will see this information in the CCP Overlay in a panel entitled "Data."

+- **Feature**: CTI Flow Block: "Leave a Voicemail"

+This block works with the Voicemail Drops feature.
+When you configure the voicemailDropName and quickConnectName, it will pass the contact to an IVR to leave a voicemail on the agent's behalf.

+- **Enhancement**: "Get Salesforce Contact Id" block now uses FIND syntax to search across multiple fields.
+- **Enhancement**: For the `IfProfileNameIncludes` attribute, you can now specify multiple values.
+- **Enhancement**: When `SetAgentStatusOnSessionEnd` feature is enabled, you can now configure which state the agent should be shown as when they login with the `InitialAgentState` setting.
+- **Bugfix**: Decision blocks no longer requires both sockets to be connected.
+- **Bugfix**: We've fixed a bug where Click to Dial evidently stopped working after first use until the agent refreshed the page.
+- **Bugfix**: We've fixed an error that prevented Contact Lens app resources from being hosted on a different domain than the Salesforce instance.
+- **Bugfix**: We've fixed various issues with Medialess popout not closing after the tabs are closed.
+- **Bugfix**: We've fixed an issue where the login window did not close automatically after logging into the Connect.

 ## 5.9 December 2020